 Stories

-This section of the Deafblind Information website is dedicated to the stories of people living with vision and hearing impairments – whether from the perspective of the individual, their family or one of their carers right through to the teachers, therapists and the wider community involved in someone’s life.
+This section of Deafblind Information Australia is dedicated to the stories of people living with vision and hearing impairments – whether from the perspective of the individual, their family or one of their carers right through to the teachers, therapists and the wider community involved in someone’s life.

 It may be their experience and their personal achievements.
-It may also be about their frustration or their difficulties in accessing what they need to fulfill their life choices.
-More often than not, the personal journey that is documented is more powerful that a library of text books.
+It may also be about their frustration or their difficulties in accessing what they need to fulfil their life choices.
+More often than not, the personal journey that is documented is more powerful than a library of text books.

 -